GrinonBarrett/Taksidos/Extras/Grimoires.md

 **Macabre Manual**
 $11,000, 6 lbs
 A more intensive study of a grimoire.
-This tome includes knowledge of taboo magicas and the undead.
+This tome includes knowledge of taboo magics and the undead.
 If using the Grimoire as a reference for Spellcraft or Zoology (undead) checks, it grants a +1 bonus .
 This grimoire contains the following spells at the indicated tiers;
 * Abolish Abomination, 3rd
 * Animation, 3rd
 * Defiling Detonation, 3rd